 The Illinois River and its tributaries have many designated uses set forth by the Arkansas Pollution Control and Ecology Commission (APCEC), including fisheries, primary and secondary contact recreation, drinking water supply, and agricultural and industrial water supply.
 However, approximately 10% of stream reaches have been cited as not meeting these designated uses due to impairments.
 The goal of this watershed-based plan is to improve water quality in the Illinois River and its tributaries so that all waters meet their designated uses both now and in the future.

 The watershed-based management strategy which considers watershed land use, water quality conditions, and existing and potential pollutant sources, has been approved and accepted by the Arkansas Natural Resources Commission and Region 6 EPA.
 The management strategies for the Upper Illinois River Watershed were developed based on water quality conditions at the sub-watershed level.
 Based on the identified priorities, recommended best management practices specific to each priority sub-watershed should be implemented to improve water and watershed environmental quality.
-A suite of best management practices is recommended.
+A suite of best management practices (BMPs) is recommended.
+A summary of four major categories of BMPs include Forest Management, Pasture Management, Unpaved Roads Maintenance, and Urban Management.
 Since watershed processes and systems are dynamic, adaptive management is the best means of achieving sustainable watershed management.
 Stakeholders should expect the implementation of this management plan to be a cooperative, evolving, ongoing process.

 We would like to thank the Arkansas Natural Resources Commission, EPA Region 6, and the Walton Family Foundation for their financial support for the development of this plan.
 We would also like to thank Dr. Kent Thornton and Christina Laurin of FTN Associates for their work and leadership, among many contributors, in the development of this watershed-based plan for the Upper Illinois River Watershed.